-The younger boys read a broad curriculum of over a dozen subjects, choosing a second classical or modern language in year 9.
+The younger boys read a broad curriculum of over a dozen subjects, choosing a second language and two other option subjects in year 9.

 Thirds & Upper Thirds Form (Years 7 and 8) have about 6 hours of homework per week.
 The Fourths (Year 9) about 9 hours.

 The school is set on a superb 285-acre estate of playing fields and lakes, in a rural setting; yet it is easily accessible by coach and rail from almost anywhere in north-west London and nearby Bucks and Herts.
 The 100-acres of sports facilities are magnificent.
 The heart of the school is its magnificent 1933 Art Deco building, completed when the school relocated from London, complemented by an extensive range of modern buildings that now comprise half the school.